Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

 ```

 ## Customization and Advanced UI
 The appearance of components is fully customizable.
 Using Lightrail UI you can also attach event listeners to the components to respond to customer activity.
-For more information on this usage, see [Lightrail UI](#lightrail-ui).
+Detailed customization documentation is coming soon, and in the meantime you can always [contact us](mailto:hello@lightrail.com) with any questions.

 ## Support
 Contact us any time at [hello@lightrail.com](mailto:hello@lightrail.com) —- we are here to help.